-- Staff participated in the review and development of IAEA Safety Standards, and also participated in IAEA projects related to decommissioning and waste disposal, the International Project on Evaluation and Demonstration of Safety for Decommissioning of Facilities Using Radioactive Material, and developing safety criteria/positions regarding exemption of decommissioning installations from liability under the Vienna Convention. - Staff participated in the Integrated Regulatory Review Service (IRRS) Mission to Switzerland held November 18 to December 3, 2011, at the Swiss Federal Nuclear Safety Inspectorate Headquarters in Brugg, Switzerland.
-The purpose of the IRRS Mission was to review the effectiveness of the Swiss framework for safety within the competence of the Swiss Federal Nuclear Safety Inspectorate, with specific focus on nuclear and research reactors, transportation, decommissioning, and waste management facilities regulatory programs. - Staff participated in an interagency (NRC, DOE, EPA and the State Department) delegation for the fourth triennial Review Meeting of the Contracting Parties of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management on May 14-23, 2012.
+- Staff participated in the review and development of IAEA Safety Standards, and also participated in IAEA projects related to decommissioning and waste disposal, the International Project on Evaluation and Demonstration of Safety for Decommissioning of Facilities Using Radioactive Material, and developing safety criteria/positions regarding exemption of decommissioning installations from liability under the Vienna Convention. - Staff has initiated the preparation of a United State National Report on the safety of spent fuel, radioactive waste and disused sealed sources.
+This process involves an interagency (NRC, DOE, EPA and the State Department) working group and is prepared as a national obligation under the provisions of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (Joint Convention).
+Decommissioning staff in NRC provided technical and programmatic support to the U.S. Delegation to the Inter-Sessional Meeting of the Joint Convention which took place in April 2013.
 Decommissioning of nuclear facilities was included in the scope of this convention for achieving a uniform global level of safety in such management of radioactive materials and activities.
-The DWMEP Division Director served as the Chairman of a Country Review Group and a member of the General Committee.
+The DWMEP Division Director served as the Chairman of a Country Review Group and continues to serve as a member of the General Committee. - Staff supported the meeting of the IAEA Research Reactor Decommissioning Demonstration Project workshop held at the State University of New York at Buffalo in December 2012.